 Very sure you all know what these are!
 These ties are long and are knotted at the neck and usually come down to the waistband of the trousers (or slightly longer if they’re high-waisted), although in vintage and antique models, they are quite short.

 The history of these date back to Croatian Mercenaries, who wore small, knotted neckerchiefs during the 30 Year’s War, whilst serving in France.
 Louis XIV (the King at the time) began to wear a cravat and it became quite fashionable.
-Over the next century or two, many people started to wear them (especially the upper-classes).
+Over the next century or two, many people started to wear them.

 Bow Ties